uob-coms20007/uob-coms20007.github.io/notes/semantics/operational.md

 ## If and While

-The behaviour of the \textsf{if}-\textsf{then} construct is naturally conditional on whether the branch condition (i.e.\ the Boolean expression) evaluates to true or false under the current store.
+The behaviour of the if-then construct is naturally conditional on whether the branch condition (i.e.\ the Boolean expression) evaluates to true or false under the current store.
 Therefore, there are two rules for such statements:

  - $\langle \mathsf{if}\ b\ \mathsf{then}\ S_1\ \mathsf{else}\ S_2,\, \sigma \rangle \rightarrow \langle S_1,\, \sigma \rangle$ if $\llbracket b \rrbracket_\mathcal{B}(\sigma) = \top$.